Gabikan/Lernperiode6/README.md

 ## Gabriel Zefaj
 ## Grobplanung 16.8.2024-27.9.2024
-Ich will in diesem Jahr einfach vieles neues
+Ich will in dieser Lernperiode

 ## 16.8.2024